kkumyk/data-engineering-zoomcamp/1_intro_to_data_engineering/README.md

         --name pg-db \
         postgres:15
     ```
 3. Now run the pgAdmin container on another terminal.
-Replace the email and password values before running this container:
+Replace the email and password values before running this container.
+To tun pgAdmin in docker use the command below:
 ```bash
 docker run -it \
     -e PGADMIN_DEFAULT_EMAIL="admin@admin.com" \